locationtech/geomesa/docs/user/hbase/install.rst

 The HBase GeoServer plugin is bundled by default in a GeoMesa binary distribution.
 To install, extract ``$GEOMESA_HBASE_HOME/dist/gs-plugins/geomesa-hbase-gs-plugin_2.11-$VERSION-install.tar.gz`` into GeoServer's ``WEB-INF/lib`` directory.
 Note that this plugin contains a shaded JAR with HBase 1.2.3 bundled.
-If you require a different version, modify the ``pom.xml`` and build the geomesa hbase plugin project from scratch with maven.
+If you require a different version, modify the ``pom.xml`` and build the GeoMesa HBase plugin project from scratch with Maven.

 This distribution does not include the Hadoop or Zookeeper JARs; the following JARs should be copied from the ``lib`` directory of your HBase or Hadoop installations into